 Kaitlyn Stevens is a senior at the University of Kentucky majoring in Psychology and minoring in Biology.
 She is from Ashland, Kentucky and loves napping, hanging out with friends, and exploring coffee shops in Lexington.
-She is extremely excited to join the P20 lab and gain more research experience!
-After graduation, she plans to attend medical school and become a pediatrician.
+This is her third semester in the P20 lab and she is excited to be back and gain more research experience!
+After graduation, she is attending medical school and hopes to one day become a pediatrician.

 Joslyn Porter is a sophomore at the University of Kentucky majoring in Psychology and anticipates to attend law school post graduation.
 Joslyn is from Louisville, but considers California her home as she was born and raised there until age 16.
 Joslyn enjoys spending her free time with friends, working out, cooking, being outdoors, or sitting down with a good book and a warm cup of tea.
 Joslyn is also involved in the international community on campus through her campus ministry, CSF.
 She loves getting to know the many students and families who have traveled the world to come to UK and is passionate about making them feel welcome!
 As a first semester P20 lab member, she is excited to join the team and start engaging and gaining research experience.